vearch/vearch/README.md

   Hosts document partitions with raft-based replication.

-  Gamma`is the core vector search engine.
+  Gamma is the core vector search engine implemented based on [faiss](https://github.com/facebookresearch/faiss).
 It provides the ability of storing, indexing and retrieving the vectors and scalars.

 ## Quick start